-Normal, single coated, papillons, for example, may not deal with extreme heat or cold as well as a double coated dog would.
-As I already stated above, they lack the insulating undercoat which serves to keep double coated dogs cooler in the summer and warmer in the winter.
-I always keep a close eye on Kit when the weather is extreme.
-In the summer he spends more time indoors with the AC, and during winter adventures I sometimes put a coat on him to help keep him warmer.
+Single coated papillons, for example, may not deal with extreme cold as well as a double coated dog would.
+As I already stated above, they lack the insulating undercoat which serves to keep double coated dogs warm in the winter.
+I always keep a close eye on Kitsune when the weather is extreme.
+During our winter adventures I sometimes put a coat on him to help keep him warmer.

 Kit sheds a lot less than double coated Fenrir does, which is a nice perk to him not having an undercoat.
 In addition, because Kitsune has a single coat, I’ve never had any issues trimming his fur.
 This is a hot button issue among “papillon people”.
 I’ve gotten a lot of criticism over the years for clipping Kitsune’s fur, even though doing so does not hurt him nor damage his fur.

 I always have to mention, though, that I don’t recommend shaving even single coated dogs down to the skin.
-While a single coat may not do as much to protect dogs from the heat or cold, guard hairs do protect the skin from sun exposure.
+While a single coat may not do as much to protect dogs from extreme temperatures, guard hairs (topcoats) do protect the skin from sun exposure.
 Dogs, like humans, can suffer from sunburn if their skin is exposed to the sun’s rays.

 Comment below!
 Does your dog have a single or double coat?
 What are some things you do to keep your dog’s fur healthy?